Reserve Officer Training Corps

 A student who successfully completes the Advanced Course in Air Force ROTC and receives a degree will be awarded a commission and will serve on active duty in the U. S. Air Force.

 All textbooks, instructional material, uniforms, and equipment required for ROTC courses are loaned to the student at no cost.
-For descriptions of U.S. Air Force Aerospace Studies courses (ARO).
+U.S. Air Force Aerospace Studies (ARO) course descriptions can be found at http://www.jbu.edu/catalog.

 U.S. ARMY ROTC